SalomePlatform/shaper/src/SketchPlugin/doc/filletFeature.rst

 | The Fillet operation rounds the corner formed by intersection of two sketch elements in a coincident point.
 | The operation trims the elements at the intersection and creates a tangent arc between them.

-To create Fillet in the active Sketch:
+To create a Fillet in the active Sketch:

 #. select in the Main Menu *Sketch - > Fillet* item  or
 #. click **Fillet** button in Sketch toolbar: